Juliet-Simpson/Custom-Cupboards/README.md

 * CSS folder

-Cntains base.css which holds the css styling for all templates.
+Contains base.css which holds the css styling for all templates.

 **Root level media folder**